Nothing more has to said to be burned at the stake!

 Modeling & Documentation

 “Code as documentation” is the wooden stake put through the heart of the documentation talk.
 “Go read the code, it is self-explanatory”.
-Self-biased view aside, I cannot understand how you can explain a system to a non-technical with code.
-Or convey information about the overall system to an outsider or newcomer in a reasonable amount of time or feasible manner.
+Self-biased view aside, I cannot understand how you can explain a system to a non-technical with code or for an outsider or newcomer to gain knowledge about the overall system in a timely or feasible way.

 Another developer’s myth used is “it’s in my head”.
 Turnover of staff is a reality, the head might leave in the future.
 If a developer is on vacation, sick or worst scenarios, the head won’t be there when needed.
 More common: people forget.
 “It doesn’t apply to me” myth makes this a hard sale.

 The core point here is different levels of abstraction.
-Code explains on a very small scope.
+Code explains a system on a very small scope and low level of abstraction.
 The minute you think about two systems, you cannot go by without drawing a diagram.
 Two simple squares joined by a line is a model.
 Not code, a model.

 What waterfall did wrong was to try document and model everything up-front down to the small detail, so no matter how dumb or inexperienced someone was, there was no way she/he could go wrong.